mrshinx/AnRPG-Edited/README.md

 #### TLDR: Everything is nerfed, especially Ascension Nodes.
 #### Detailed changes:
 - Ascension Flat Damage and Ascension Percentage Damage node value hugely decreased.
 - Ascension Multiple Projectiles reworked.
 Now fires extra projectile with 30% damage.
 This node is very hard to balance, since it brings **100% more** damage for ranged weapons with just 1 point in early phase of the game.
 Moreover, not every weapon benefits from it, so it clutters the item tree with no real purpose, making ranged weapons lose Ascension Points for nothing.
-I couldn't know how to modifiy its rarity in the item tree to make it appear less frequent, so I disabled it by default.
+I couldn't know how to modifiy its rarity in the item tree to make it appear less frequent, so I disabled it by default. *(ItemNodeAtlas.cs Line 35)*
 - Slightly nerfed every other damage node.
 - Defense bonus node on Armor pieces reworked.
 Cost increases the deeper you go into the skill tree, but they provide more defense per level.
 ### Skill Tree